• Skip to primary navigation

 • 2 ½ cups Korean rice cakes

-• 1 cup Korean fish cake sliced into triangles or strips (or sub with Fish Cake Balls)
+• 1 cup Korean fish cake cut into 2" wide triangles

 • 4 pieces dried kelp

-• 2 stalks green onion chopped into 1 inch pieces
+• 2 green onion chopped into 1" long pieces

 Sauce: